If you want a delicious fall snack to eat with apples or grahams, this pumpkin dip is amazing – with hints of salt and the yummy taste of caramel!

 6Serving Size:

-Let me know what you think of this pumpkin dip in the comments – I’d love to hear!
+Let me know what you think of this pumpkin dip recipe with cream cheese in the comments – I’d love to hear!
 For more delicious recipes featuring a bit of pumpkin flair, check out these options:

 Cynthia Gallegos